JohnMMcD/FTCJudgeHelper/README.md

 # FTCJudgeHelper
 Generates files which can help judges at events.
-Not supported by, or affiliated with FIRST.
+Not supported by or affiliated with FIRST.

 # Setup Instructions
 Clone the repository and open with your IDE (the author used IntelliJ).
 Configure your IDE to compile using Java 17.